SBFrancies/PaymentLibrary/README.md

 1) Add StyleCop or some other static code analysis tool

-3) Add unit tests for the EF access classes
+2) Add unit tests for the EF access classes

 3) Add error handling logic including rolling back a transaction if it fails part way through

+4) Make code asynchronous and add cancellation support

+5) Add transaction to credit creditor account

-4) Redevelop in .Net Core
+6) Redevelop in .Net Core